Airport Planning and Operations

 The Sustainable Air Transport Operations and Planning postgraduate programme is delivered by an academic team with extensive industry experience and research connections.

 What about after uni?

 Aviation is one of the world's leading industries - and growing.
 Air transport is a major component projected to experience further increases, with air passengers numbers also predicted to double by 2036.
 Amidst the global commitments to tackling climate change, the industry is expected to need more professionals aware of sustainability-focused issues to help navigate this growth.

-A postgraduate qualification in Sustainable Air Transport Operations and Planning will enable you to pursue a range of career paths working with major airports, airlines, air transport regulatory bodies and professional bodies, and air transport consultancies.
+The knowledge and skills you will gain on the course will enable you to pursue a range of career paths working with major airports, airlines, air transport regulatory bodies and professional bodies, and air transport consultancies.
 The knowledge and skills you'll develop will give you greater awareness of challenges and opportunities facing the aviation industry.
 Due to the unique focus on sustainability, you'll also gain the confidence to facilitate and advocate approaches that can help you stand out in competitive job markets.

-The Salford Innovation and Research Centre (SIRC) is home to our world-class research focused on the advancement of engineering, robotics and technology, for societal progress and economic growth.
+You might also choose to take your subject interest further with postgraduate research.
+The engineering research hub is home to Informatics PhD and Research Master’s opportunities focused on the advancement of engineering, robotics and technology, for societal progress and economic growth.